April 21st, Creativity and Innovation Day, is a time to

 * Visit an art supply store

-* Announce that your organization is going to be more innovative and have a party to celebrate
+* Announce that your organization is going to be more innovative and have a

 * Notice something in your environment you've never noticed before